-You can configure the vRealize Automation IaaS Manager Service to automatically fail over to a backup if the primary Manager Service stops.
+You can configure the vRealize Automation IaaS Manager Service to fail over to a backup when the primary Manager Service stops.

 When automatic failover is enabled, the Manager Service automatically starts on all Manager Service hosts, including backups.
-The automatic failover feature allows the hosts to transparently monitor each other and fail over when necessary, but the Windows service must be running on all hosts.
+The automatic failover feature allows hosts to transparently monitor each other and fail over when necessary.
+The feature requires that the Windows service is running on all hosts.

 Do not attempt to selectively enable or disable automatic failover.
 Automatic failover must always be synchronized as on or off, across every Manager Service host in an IaaS deployment.

 If automatic failover does not appear to be working, see Automatic Manager Service Failover Does Not Activate for troubleshooting tips.